jvyden420/bobpony.org/_posts/2018-06-18-Windows10Tweaks.md

 #### ```Get-AppXProvisionedPackage -online | Remove-AppxProvisionedPackage -online; Get-AppxPackage -AllUsers | Remove-AppxPackage```
 # 2. Disable Cortana
 Do you not like to talk to a personal computer assistant that collects from you?
-Neither do I. All you have to do is go to group policy then Computer Configuration -> Windows Compontents -> Search -> Allow Cortana then set it to Disabled.
+Neither do I. All you must do is go to group policy then Computer Configuration -> Windows Components -> Search -> Allow Cortana then set it to Disabled.

 If you do not have Windows 10 Pro or above, you do not have Group Policy.
 You can do this manually through the registry, though.